sametcn99/ResumeBuilder/README.md

 # ResumeBuilder
-this program generates your CV as json file i don't know why
+this app generates your CV as json file i don't know why